 For all the reasons mentioned above, unless otherwise requested, here at Latitude Commercial we have an office policy against pocket listings.
 It’s simple Economics 101 – more demand for a product creates higher pricing.
 We maximize the number of Buyers for your property by posting all of our listings on national databases, send out national email blasts, use professional offering memorandums, and devote cold calls to likely buyers thereby maximizing your profit.
 We recommend not trusting agents calling you out of nowhere claiming to have a Buyer just to get you to sign a listing agreement.
 By only showing the property to their Buyer(s) they are most likely causing it to sell for a lower price or worst case hindering your ability to sell the property at all.
 Stop making your broker more money and start making yourself more!

-Latitude Commercial provides commercial real estate services such as purchasing, leasing, landlord representation, tenant representation, and property management throughout Northwest Indiana and the Chicago Suburbs.
+Latitude Commercial provides commercial real estate services such as purchasing, leasing, landlord representation, tenant representation, and commercial property management throughout the states of Illinois and Indiana.
 To find out how we can help you, call us today at (219) 864-0200.

 We are excited to present to you our Annual Market Report for the year 2021,…View More